yangboz/steganoAAS/README.md

 # restful-fastapi-starter
-a python fastapi   restful template for sharing.
+a python fastapi   restful template AAS wrapper for stegano API.

 ## how to verify it?
 ```